E-Waste Disposal

 Understand the Scope of Your Project

-Before renting a construction bin, it’s essential to understand the scope and scale of your project.
-Different projects generate varying amounts and types of waste.
-For example, a residential renovation might produce less waste than a large commercial construction project.
+Before renting a bin, understand the size and type of your project.
+A small residential renovation produces less waste than a large commercial construction site.
+Knowing your project scope helps you choose the right bin.

 • Concrete and Asphalt: Heavy and dense materials.

-• Wood and Drywall: Often produced in large volumes.
+• Wood and Drywall: Often produced in large amounts.

-• General Debris: Mixed waste including packaging, plastics, and more.
+• General Debris: Mixed waste like plastics and packaging.

 2. Choose the Right Bin Size